elliehoward/react-audio-visualization/README.md

  ```
 ### Now comes the real coding :)

-Now inside the main div we will insert an audio tag, with whatever song you'd like.
+Now inside the div with the className App we will insert an audio tag, with whatever song you'd like.
 I'm going to use sublime!
+Also add an h2 tag to say the name of the song and artist you choose.

 now the App Component should look like this: